Ghazal Srinivas: Career

 He mostly used to sing film songs from his childhood.
 In 1986, he happened to listen Ghazals written and composed by C. Narayana Reddy.
 Then he decided to make his unique style by experimenting with Ghazals.
 Narayana Reddy also encouraged him by penning lyrics suited for his singing.
 He also taught him tricks of the trade while singing Ghazals.

 He has a unique style of singing Ghazals as he uses only one instrument kanjeera (tambourine) as his accompaniment.
 He sings the ghazals written by noted Telugu poet C. Narayana Reddy, and himself along with others.

 He gave his first Ghazal performance in 1986.
 1993 Rotary club sponsored his trip to USA to sing Ghazals to spread the national pride of India.
 After returning from that 60-day trip, he wanted to revolutionize the art of Ghazal singing, and started spending more time on it.

-He used his art to bring peace and harmony in the society.
-To spread the message of peace taught by Mahatma Gandhi, he visited war hit countries like Afghanistan, Iran, Iraq, South Africa, and the middle east.
 In 2005, he took part in 1538 km peace march from Delhi to Multan along with Ramon Magsaysay Award winner Sandeep Pandey and more than 40 distinguished people from different fields.
 He composed an album Shanti Yatra (peace march) to promote healthy relationship between India and Pakistan.
 This album was released by Abdul Kalam in New Delhi, who was the president of India at that time.
 They distributed the music CDs to Pakistan citizens during their visit.
 In 2006, he participated in world peace conclave held in Lahore to oppose the development of atomic weapons.
 He observed two-day fast to support this cause.

-In 2016, he played a vital role in the restoration of Pinakini satygraha Ashramam at Pallepadu of Nellore District, Andhra Pradesh which was founded in 1921 by Mahatma Gandhi.
+In 2016, he played a vital role in the restoration of Pinakini Satygraha Ashramam at Pallepadu of Nellore District, Andhra Pradesh which was founded in 1921 by Mahatma Gandhi.

 He was felicitated with Peace Award for his Album Salam-Bogo by Afghan Olympic Association.
 He performed in the places like prisons in Warangal, Vizag, Vijayawada.
 In 2017 he sang the songs in Hebrew, English and Hindi languages in Israel Parliament.
 He also promotes talent in the youth to express poetical skills through Ghazals.

 He raised funds for the new Ram Mandir being built in Ayodhya, Uttar Pradesh by performing Ghazal concerts across various places.

 His Ghazal Charitable Trust along with North America Telugu Society (NATS) unveiled the statue of noted musician M. Balamuralikrishna in his native village Sankaraguptam in March 2020.

 As part of Azadi Ka Amrita Mahotsav he has composed a song on the Telugu freedom fighter Alluri Sitarama Raju when the prime minister Narendra Modi visited Bheemavaram in Andhra Pradesh in July 2022.
+He conducted JPL - Jaihind Premier League in Vizag on 26 October 2022, a first of its kind cricket tournament to promote Sanatana Dharma, and patriotism.
+The teams are named after the famous freedom fighters.

+His audio of the recitation of 108 selected poems from Andhra Mahabharatam is released by Kanchi seer, Vijayendra Saraswati on 12 December 2022 in Peruru of East Godavari district.

+His Telugu audio compositions from Ramayana, Mahabharata, and Bhagavatam are released by Avimukteshwarananda Saraswati Swami of Thiruvananthapuram, Kerala in October 2024.